Skip to content

 The next review of the Rules of Handicapping is in 2028 and there is no suggestion of any changes coming to the way rounds are submitted.

-But whatever happens with WHS in the future, our survey shows one thing is very clear: most club golfers believe a score should only count if the ball finds the bottom of the hole.
+But whatever happens with WHS in the future, our survey shows one thing is very clear: most club golfers believe a score should only count for handicap if the ball finds the bottom of the hole.

 Now have your say on gimmies